willroberts/unreal-engine-math/Vectors.md

 A Vector is a physical property which has both magnitude (length) and direction (angle).
 A "Unit Vector" is a Vector with a magnitude/length of 1.

 Vectors are useful for modeling positions on a coordinate plane, force in 3D spaces, and more.
-Vectors are commonly used in game development, since basic Vector math is generally less computationally expensive than Trigonometric functions like `sin()` and `cos()`.
+Vectors are commonly used in game development, since basic Vector math is less computationally expensive than Trigonometric functions like `cos()` or `acos()`.

 When used on a coordinate plane, Vectors inherently form right triangles from the origin.
-This can be combined with the Pythagorean Theorem to determine the distance between two points.
+This can be combined with the Pythagorean Theorem to determine the distance between two points, for example.

 ## Basic Vector Operations